AndersWoller/AndersWoller.github.io/_pages/research.md

 title: "Current projects"
 permalink: /Research/
 ---
-<p style="font-size:15px"> Below you will find the projects I am currently working on.
-These projects are work in progress (early stage).
-You are more than welcome to reach out for more info.
+<p style="font-size:15px"> Below you will find my ongoing.
+These projects are work in progress.
+You are welcome to reach out for more info.
 For more developed work see the "Under review" section. </p>

 <h2> Distributive Politics in Competitive Vote Markets -- Evidence from Uganda </h2>